chrisarusso/chris-savas-staging/_posts/2019-10-11-storybook-pt-1.md

 ### Getting Storybook to Work for Us

+# Make an obvious change

-A friend to Savas gave us a great starter project that included Twig integration to get us up and running.
+Now this is bold **A friend to Savas gave us a great starter project that included Twig integration to get us up and running.
 We heavily changed and adapted that into our own setup.
-We’ll dig into specifics in a future post, but there were some challenges we faced along the way.
+We’ll dig into specifics in a future post, but there were some challenges we faced along the way.**

 #### 1. Integrating Storybook into Drupal
 We ultimately created a Storybook directory within our site’s theme directory.
 This allows all of the templates in our Drupal theme to access Storybook components within the same project.